Root your creative practice in attunement to yourself and the earth.

 course Topics

-In addition to doing a deep dive of the folklore of 10 different plants, we will explore the following themes together:
+In addition to doing a deep dive of the folklore (primarily European and Greek myth) of 10 different plants, we will explore the following themes together:

-Flowers and Plants as Allies for the Underworld
+Flowers and plants as allies for the underworld of grief

 Grieving as Shapeshifting + Being with the Unknown